How Big Do Bearded Dragons Get? Don´t Be Shocked

 If you get a male bearded dragon, you should know that your beardie most probably is going to be a big boy, since male beardies are always bigger then the females.

 The most popular bearded dragon, the Pogona Vitticeps (that´s the common bearded dragon) is not even the biggest species of the bearded dragons.
-The species Pogona Barbata lives in the east in Australia.
+The species Pogona Barbata lives in the east of Australia.
 You can find the biggest beardies there and this species can get up to 29 inches long (75cm) although this length is very rare.

 Here are the other species: